The Folk Club is an all-volunteer organization led by an elected Board of Directors.

 was a member and frequent attendee in the late 90s, before moving

 out of the area.
-Over the past decade she had fond memories of
+Over the next decade she had fond memories of

-the music and good times, and after recently moving back to the
+the music and good times, and after moving back to the

-Reston/Herndon area, was happy to see that the club is not only
+Reston/Herndon area in 2010, she was happy to see that the club was not only

 still in existence, but thriving!
 A big fan of live music, she